A tool to dissect heterotypic determinants of homotypic protein phase behavior

 Abstract

-Proteins commonly self-assemble to create liquid or solid condensates with diverse biological activities.
-The mechanisms of assembly are determined by each protein’s sequence and cellular context.
-We previously developed distributed amphifluoric FRET (DAmFRET) to analyze sequence determinants of self-assembly in cells.
-Here, we extend DAmFRET by creating a nanobody (mEosNb) against the fluorescent protein mEos3 to physically tether and thereby recruit candidate modifier proteins to mEos3-fused query proteins.
-This accessorization allows us to rapidly screen for effects on the phase behavior of query proteins by modulating the expression level and valency of mEosNb-fused modifiers.
-We show that our system recapitulates known effects of multivalency on liquid-liquid phase separation and can discriminate between nucleation mechanisms of amyloid and amyloid-like assemblies.
+Proteins commonly self‐assemble to create liquid or solid condensates with diverse biological activities.
+The mechanisms of assembly are determined by each protein's sequence and cellular context.
+We previously developed distributed amphifluoric FRET (DAmFRET) to analyze sequence determinants of self‐assembly in cells.
+Here, we extend the utility of DAmFRET by creating a nanobody (mEosNb) against the fluorescent protein mEos3 to physically tether other proteins to DAmFRET‐enabled query proteins.
+This tool allows us to rapidly screen for effects on the phase behavior of query proteins by modulating the expression level and valence of mEosNb‐fused modifier proteins.
+We use our system to identify thresholds of valence for liquid–liquid phase separation and to discriminate nucleation mechanisms of amyloid and other paracrystalline assemblies in cells.
 Our approach adds a new experimental dimension for interrogating the mechanisms of intracellular phase transitions.

 Article activity feed